brannerchinese/rc_study_plans/js_curriculum/js_testing_frameworks.md

 Initial list was based on [this StackOverflow post](http://stackoverflow.com/questions/300855/javascript-unit-test-tools-for-tdd) (dated 2011 but updated 2017; accessed 20170409).

-I prefer to avoid BDD syntax, and also highly ramified assertion-keywords — rather than calling `notEqual`, I rather assert an inequality.
+I prefer to avoid BDD syntax, and also highly ramified assertion-keywords — rather than calling a specialized `notEqual` method, I would rather assert an inequality.

 ### To look into